maticnetwork/whitepaper/README.md

 1. End Users
 2. DApp developers : Developers will be the businesses who would be using Plasma Matic to scale their applications and provide a better UI/UX to their end users
 3. Stakers : The stakers will play a very important role in the Matic Network.
 These stakers validate the transactions and propose checkpoints on the mainchain using PoS consensus mechanism with ⅔ majority.
-They also choose Delegates amongst themselves, who satisfy a certain criteria, to act as block producers.
+They also choose Block Producers amongst themselves, who satisfy a certain criteria, to act as block producers.
-4. Delegates : These are block producers chosen by Stakers who in turn enable faster blockchain generation times.
-They have to provide a large stake as well as satisfy various criteria such as KYC to be nominated as delegates.
+4. Block Producers : These are block producers chosen by Stakers who in turn enable faster blockchain generation times.
+They have to provide a large stake as well as satisfy various criteria such as KYC to be nominated.

 ## Consensus {#con}

-Matic uses a dual strategy of Proof of Stake at the checkpointing layer and Delegates at the block producer layer to achieve faster blocktimes while ensuring **high degree of decentralization by achieving finality on the main chains using the checkpoints and fraud proofs.**
+Matic uses a dual strategy of Proof of Stake at the checkpointing layer and Block Producers at the block producer layer to achieve faster blocktimes while ensuring **high degree of decentralization by achieving finality on the main chains using the checkpoints and fraud proofs.**

 ![Matic checkpoints](matics.png)